MClarke9k9/MClarke9k9/README.md

 ### Sup, I'm Mark :floppy_disk:

-## I was Software Engineer, but now I just do IT stuff.
+## I was a Software Engineer, but now I just do IT stuff.